microsoft/VirtualClient/website/docs/workloads/geekbench/geekbench-profiles.md

 * [Workload Profile](https://github.com/microsoft/VirtualClient/blob/main/src/VirtualClient/VirtualClient.Main/profiles/PERF-CPU-GEEKBENCH5.json)

 * **Supported Platform/Architectures**
-  Note that Geekbench5 runs on linux-arm64 systems; however, it is a preview build that carries a requirement of uploading data to Primate Labs' (Geekbench producer) data systems.
-We are currently electing to NOT support this in Virtual Client.
+  Note that GeekBench5 runs on linux-arm64 systems; however, to do so requires that the date be uploaded to Primate Labs' (the producer of GeekBench) data systems.
+We do not sanction or support uploading customer data to unexpected systems and thus do not support the use of GeekBench5 on linux-arm64 systems.
   * linux-x64
   * win-x64
   * win-arm64